bergercookie/tw-hooks/README.md

 Usage examples:
 ===============

-- Install only the WarnOnTaskCongestion hook install-hook-shims -r tw_hooks.hooks.warn_on_task_congestion
+- Install only the WarnOnTaskCongestion hook (assuming you've installed tw_hooks with e.g., pip3)
+  install-hook-shims -r tw_hooks.hooks.warn_on_task_congestion

+- Install all the available hooks from this repo (assuming you've installed tw_hooks with e.g., pip3) install-hook-shims --all-hooks

 - Install a custom hook defined in .../dir/mod/hook_name.py. "dir" should be in your PYTHONPATH install-hook-shims -r mod.hook_name